redhat-cop/namespace-configuration-operator/README.md

 ### T-Shirt Sized Quotas

-During the provisioning of the projects to dev teams some, organizations start with T-shirt sized quotas.
+During the provisioning of the projects to dev teams some organizations start with T-shirt sized quotas.
 Here is an example of how this can be done with the Namespace Configuration Controller

 ```yaml
 apiVersion: redhatcop.redhat.io/v1alpha1